 I am a Dreamer – my status right now is Deferred Action for Childhood Arrivals.
 I was very young when my family came from Mexico.
 DACA gives you temporary protection from deportation.

 Now I am a full-time student at UW-Madison.
 On top of that, I work in the All of Us initiative at UW Medical School.
 I also work in a lab at school, and then I work at Centro Hispano in youth mentoring.
 A lot of people ask why I do that many jobs.
 I’m like, “Why do you think?”
 I can’t afford tuition on my own.
 I am not eligible for assistance.
 On top of that, in Wisconsin, people without legal residency pay out-of-state tuition.
 I realize I have to work 10 times harder to get to where I want to be.
-The only reason I am attending university is because of the Latinx community.
+The only reason I am attending university is because of the Latino community.
 I received a scholarship from Centro Hispano, and I’ve won several other scholarships.

 One day, I plan to go to medical school.
 I plan to bring that perspective of community support to public health care.
 Undocumented people struggle to have access to health care.
 They need help.

 My dad was a dentist in Mexico.
 Now he works in the custodial department at UW-Madison.
 My mother worked in a bank.
 Now she has a hair salon in our home.
 I have three brothers.
 My dad always says they came here for us, and he’s not going back until we realize our dreams.

 The term “DREAMer” refers to those who would be protected under the Development, Relief, and Education for Alien Minors Act (DREAM Act), a bill in Congress that has been proposed in order to provide a pathway to legal status for undocumented youth who came to the U.S. as children.
 It has been proposed numerous times over sixteen years but has never passed to become law.
 The first version was introduced in 2001 and young undocumented immigrants have since been called DREAMers.